 The warmer air has a lower density than colder air.
 This makes it buoyant, making it rise.
-As the air parcels are rising, the moisture this air contains begins to condense and form cumuliform clouds.
+As the air parcels rise, the air’s moisture condenses and forms cumuliform clouds.
 Those are a result of moist convection.

 This is what makes hot air balloons rise.
-If we take a parcel of warm air and put it into the cold air, it will rise.
-If the warm rising air does not cool and/or the surrounding air does not warm, the parcel of warm air will rise indefinitely.
+It will rise if we take a parcel of warm air and put it into the cold air.
+If the warm rising air does not cool and the surrounding air does not warm, the parcel of warm air will rise indefinitely.

-This is obviously not the case.
+This is not the case.
 The rising warm air cools and eventually comes to the same temperature as the surrounding air.
 It then loses buoyancy and ceases to rise.
-The way in which the rising air cools is a very important factor in meteorology.
+How the rising air cools is a very important factor in meteorology.

-As the warm air rises it cools adiabatically.
-This means the air cools only due to pressure drop and expansion, the exchange of heat with the surrounding air is negligible.
-A rising parcel of air cools by about 10 °C (9.8 °C more precisely) for every kilometer it rises.
+As the warm air rises, it cools adiabatically.
+This means the air cools only due to pressure drop and expansion; the heat exchange with the surrounding air is negligible.
+A rising parcel of air cools by about ten °C (9.8 °C more precisely) for every kilometer it rises.

-However, as it cools, the moisture the air contains begins to condense.
+However, as it cools, the air’s moisture begins to condense.
 As you may recall, the water going from vapor to liquid (to water droplets) releases heat, warming the air.
-Therefore moist warm air cools less quickly than dry warm air.
+Therefore, moist warm air cools less quickly than dry warm air.

-As it rises and cools, more and more moisture condenses into water droplets, releasing latent heat and slightly warming the air.
-Additionally, as the moist air rises, water droplets begin to freeze, releasing more latent heat and slightly warming the air further.
+As it rises and cools, more and more moisture condenses into water droplets, releasing latent heat and warming the air.
+Additionally, water droplets freeze as the moist air rises, releasing latent heat and warming the air further.

-The rate at which rising moist air in which moisture has already begun condensing, cools with height is the moist adiabatic lapse rate: it cools on average by less than 6 °C (typically 5.5-6 °C) for every kilometer it rises.
-So rising moist air cools only about 2/3 as fast as dry air.
+The rate at which rising moist air in which moisture has already begun condensing cools with height is the moist adiabatic lapse rate: it cools on average by less than 6 °C (typically 5.5-6 °C) for every kilometer it rises.
+So, rising moist air cools about 2/3 as fast as dry air.

-This allows moist warm air to rise for a much longer time and reach bigger heights.
-Not only that, as the moist air cools more slowly, it keeps a bigger temperature difference with the surrounding air.
+This allows moist, warm air to rise much longer and reach bigger heights.
+Also, as the moist air cools more slowly, it keeps a bigger temperature difference with the surrounding air.
 This makes it more buoyant and rises faster.

-Recap: as the warm moist air rises and cools, the moisture condenses into water droplets, releasing latent heat and warming the air.
+Recap: As the warm, moist air rises and cools, the moisture condenses into water droplets, releasing latent heat and warming the air.
 The air, therefore, cools less rapidly than it would if it did not contain moisture.
-This makes moist warm air rise higher (and faster) than dry warm air.
-As water droplets freeze, they release additional latent heat, warming the air further.
+This makes moist, warm air rise higher (and faster) than dry, warm air.
+As water droplets freeze, they release latent heat, warming the air further.